In three months, you can go from nonrunner to 5K finisher. Three months. Twelve weeks. Ninety days (give or take). One season.

 Ready to Race

-The following articles (see Related Articles at right) can help you prepare for race day, whether you’re a newbie or a seasoned veteran.
+The following articles (see Related Articles below as well) can help you prepare for race day, whether you’re a newbie or a seasoned veteran.

 “Ready, Set, Race” (March 2006): Get the scoop on everything from finding and registering for your ideal event to preparing for race day and celebrating your first finish.